elasticio/csv-component/README.md

 of more than 10 seconds between events.
 Afterwards, the CSV file will be closed and attached to the outgoing message.

-The columns of the CSV file will be mapped with same names as keys in the input JSON body.
-The requirement for an input JSON - it should be plain without nested complex objects.
+This action will convert an incoming array into a CSV file by following approach:

+* Header inherits names of keys from the input message;
+* Payload will store data from Values of relevant Keys (Columns).

 The keys of an input JSON will be published as the header in the first row.
 For each incoming event, the value for each header will be `stringified` and written as the value for that cell.
 All other properties will be ignored.
 For example, headers